PyAutoGrader/pyautograder.github.io/_pages/student/offline.md

 <section class="landing-section" style="padding-bottom:0;">
   <div class="container">
     <div class="dl-notice">
       Your instructor should provide you with a <strong>.agr assignment file</strong>.
-You will need it after installing the app.
+You will need it after downloading the app.
     </div>
   </div>
 </section>